ozSofi/reason-score-react/README.md

 # Design Requirements
 1. Mobile First!
-1. Based on widgets that can be used on any website
+1. Everytihng is a widget that can be used on any website
 1. Progressive?
 HTML should be readable without CSS, HTML & CSS should be usable without Javascript, Javascript should be usable without a backend.
 1. Limited set of libraries
 1. Abstraced data management so it can be hooked up to multiple types of backends